Son: Malta journalist Daphne Caruana Galizia was 'assassinated'

 In a statement issued in the aftermath of the explosion, Muscat called the incident "barbaric" and said it "goes against civilization and dignity."

-"I condemn, without reservations this barbaric attack on a person and on the freedom of expression in our country," he said in a statement.

-"Everyone is aware that Ms. Caruana Galizia was one of my harshest critics, politically and personally, as she was for others, too.
+"Everyone is aware that Ms. Caruana Galizia was one of my harshest critics, politically and personally, as she was for others, too," Muscat said in the statement.
 "However, I can never use, in any way this fact to justify, in any possible way, this barbaric act that goes against civilization and all dignity."

 But Muscat's statement has not reassured Caruana Galizia's son.